notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/12-Cloud-Monitoring.md

   ![CLOUD WATCH LOGS FOR EC2](../images/CloudWatchLogs_EC2.PNG)

 - To summarize the diagram, the CloudWatch Logs service is running and your EC2 instance is running.
 You will install the CloudWatch Logs agent and this agent will send the log files directly into CloudWatch Logs.
-For this to work, we need to make sure that our EC2 instance has a proper instance role with the correct IAM permissions to send the log data into CloudWatch Logs.
+For this to work, we need to make sure that our EC2 instance has a proper EC2 instance role with the correct IAM permissions to send the log data into CloudWatch Logs.
 - Then, **the CloudWatch log agent can also be setup on on-premises servers as well**, so this is a hybrid agent.
 It works both on-premises or on AWS and it allows you to collect logs from both your EC2 instances and your on-premises servers directly into the CloudWatch Log service

 ## Amazon EventBridge (formerly CloudWatch Events)

-- it used to be called CloudWatch Events.
+- It used to be called CloudWatch Events.
 So if online, you see CloudWatch Events, think about Amazon EventBridge and vice versa, but Amazn EventBridge is the new name
-- Schedule: Cron jobs (scheduled scripts)
+- **Schedule:** Cron jobs (scheduled scripts)

   ![EVENT BRIDGE CRON JOBS](../images/EventBridge_Cron_Jobs.PNG)

   - With EventBridge, you can react to events happening within your AWS accounts
   - And one use case for them is to schedule cron jobs.
 You want to have a script scheduled on a regular basis.
 For example, in EventBridge, you can create a rule that says that every one hour you should have an event created and that event will trigger a script running on a Lambda function.
 Effectively, you've done a serverless cron job

-- Event Pattern: Event rules to react to a service doing something
+- **Event Pattern:** Event rules to react to a service doing something

   ![EVENT BRIDGE EVENT PATTERN](../images/EventBridge_EventPattern.PNG)